How is ECS different? We’ve created an infographic that tells the story by showcasing our work in 2013.

 The State Farm® mission is to help people manage the risks of everyday life, recover from the unexpected, and realize their dreams.
 We achieve our mission through the products and services we offer, as well as through our involvement in and commitment to the community.
 We make it our business to be like a good neighbor, helping to improve the quality of life in the communities where our associates live and work.
 For more information, please visit www.statefarm.com.

-At nonprofit ETS, we advance quality and equity in education for people worldwide by creating assessments based on rigorous research.
-ETS serves individuals, educational institutions, and government agencies by providing customized solutions for teacher certification, English language learning, and elementary, secondary and post-secondary education, as well as conducting education research, analysis, and policy studies.
-Founded in 1947, ETS develops, administers and scores more than 50 million tests annually—including the TOEFL® and TOEIC® tests, the GRE® test, and The Praxis Series™ assessments—in more than 180 countries, at over 9,000 locations worldwide.
-For more information, please visit www.ets.org.
+At ETS, we advance quality and equity in education for people worldwide by creating assessments based on rigorous research.
+ETS serves individuals, educational institutions and government agencies by providing customized solutions for teacher certification, English language learning, and elementary, secondary and postsecondary education, and by conducting education research, analysis and policy studies.
+Founded as a nonprofit in 1947, ETS develops, administers and scores more than 50 million tests annually — including the TOEFL® and TOEIC ® tests, the GRE® tests and The Praxis Series® assessments — in more than 180 countries, at over 9,000 locations worldwide. www.ets.org

 The Lexile Framework for Reading/The Quantile Framework for Mathematics

-MetaMetrics, Inc. developed The Lexile Framework for Reading and its companion scale, The Quantile Framework for Mathematics.
-The Lexile Framework provides a common scale for matching reader ability and text difficulty, enabling teachers and parents to choose materials that can help to improve student reading skills, and monitoring literacy across the curriculum and at home.
+MetaMetrics® is focused on improving education for students of all ages.
+The organization developed The Lexile® Framework for Reading and its companion scale, The Quantile® Framework for Mathematics.
+The Lexile Framework provides a common scale for matching reader ability and text complexity.
 For more information, please visit www.lexile.com and www.quantiles.com.